EwilsonS/Evan_Wilson_JavaS1/README.md

 <a name="jdbc"></a>

 ```
+Standup
-Standup- explored the @After annotation to see how my db was behaving
+- explored the @After annotation to see how my db was behaving
+- sql - discovered cascade while testing delete on an FK
 ```